corda/corda-docs-portal/content/en/platform/corda/4.10/enterprise/node/setup/corda-configuration-fields.md

 ## `copyBaggageToTags`

-In OpenTelemetry, it is possible to define baggage.
+If set to `true`, this parameter will cause baggage to be copied to tags when generating spans.
 Baggage are fields which can be passed around with the invocation of OpenTelemetry.
-A value of `true` in this parameter will cause baggage to be copied to tags when generating spans.
 For more information, see the [OpenTelemetry](../operating/monitoring-and-logging/opentelemetry.md) section.

 *Default:* false